Kristina01111000/Drws_site/README.md

 to do now:

 - Make chats for other people that sound good, 2 to 3 people
-- look at the alt text on the images -> avoid lawsuits, I think we're in the clear images are used for window dressing, check on free web tester
 - check login attempts